xlcnd/isbntools/README.md

   procedure for records from different sources.
 The main features can be implemented by a call to `stdmeta` function!

-* `vias` allows to put theaded calls to services just by passing the name and a pointer to the service `query` function.
+* `vias.parallel` allows to put theaded calls to services just by passing the name and a pointer to the service `query` function.
 However doesn't implement throttling!
+  You can use `vias.serial` to make serial calls.

 All these classes follow a simple design pattern and, if you follow it, will be very easy to integrate your classes with the rest of the lib.